PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-06 10:50:58
+Last updated: 2024-04-06 10:51:31
-Random Quote: Out there, I don't stand a chance.
-I do in here. - Jang Deok-su
+Random Quote: To be a scientist is to be naive. - Valery Legasov